 |

-- the most famous precious metal – has been used as a medium for monetary
+precious metal among all has been used as a medium for monetary exchange.
+It once

 <<<--- Leica